 Traders will communicate the names and other pertinent information concerning new potential trading partners to the ETS Credit Department for approval and establishment of a credit limit.
 Marketers will check anticipated transactions to credit limits before execution.
 Anticipated transactions that exceed credit limits must be approved by the ETS Credit Department.

-Traders will use the Caminus Zai*net system to enter all deals.
+Traders will use the Caminus Zai*net system (“System”) to enter all deals.
 The system sequentially numbers all deals to document trades.
 Traders will accurately and completely document their trades in the system and traders will use taped telephone lines.

 Traders will review the Daily Position Reports and check the trading system for completeness and input accuracy using the “Checkout Report”.
-Daily Position and P&L Reports are approved and signed off by trading.
+Daily Position and P&L Reports are approved and signed off by the head trader after the close of business each day.

+Traders will run the “Checkout Report” to verify that the trade is entered into the system as transacted and then mark the trade with a “C” so that Gas Accounting will know that the trade is correct.
+Gas Accounting will print a confirmation from the System to send out to the counter parties of the trade.

 Risk Assessment and Control (ETS RAC)

 It is the objective of ETS to have a Risk Management Policy finalized and approved by August 2001.
 Additional milestones include:

-Trading System has been approved in accordance with the Risk Management Policy.
+The System has been approved in accordance with the Risk Management Policy.

-Independent validation of traders deal prices and models
+Independent validation of Traders deal prices and models

 Periodic validation of prices from independent market sources.